uofuseismo/sff/INSTALL.md

 The following are the optional prerequisites:

+   1. [libmseed](https://github.com/iris-edu/libmseed) for reading miniSEED files.
+This library requires libmseed v3 or greater.
-   1. Python3, pytest3, and [pybind11](https://github.com/pybind/pybind11) if Python bindings are required.
+   2. Python3, pytest3, and [pybind11](https://github.com/pybind/pybind11) if Python bindings are required.

 ## Getting the Source